-Next, there is no Apple device with a built in laser scanner.
-Some have cameras, which can scan barcodes, and some you have to connect via bluetooth to a separate scanning tool.
-Neither of these ways are as reliable or effective as having a device with an in-built laser scanner.
-Laser scanners are faster than normal mobile cameras, whilst the bluetooth pairing means an added step of processing the data from the scanner, transferring that into the mobile device itself, and then creating the action.
+Next, there is no Apple device with a built-in laser scanner.
+Some have cameras, which can scan barcodes, and some you have to connect via Bluetooth to a separate scanning tool.
+Neither of these ways is as reliable or effective as having a device with an in-built laser scanner.
+Laser scanners are faster than standard mobile cameras, whilst Bluetooth pairing means an added step of processing the data from the scanner, transferring that into the mobile device itself, and then creating the action.

-Finally, with regards to downloading any app, you’d have to become a part of the Apple App Store ecosystem.
-When you hear stories about some of the biggest gaming companies in the world having issues and disputes with Apple over App Store listings, monetisation and so-on, you are inclined to stay well clear and look for a distribution method that is free from financial/marketing implications.
+Finally, regarding downloading any app, you’d have to become a part of the Apple App Store ecosystem.
+When you hear stories about some of the biggest gaming companies in the world having issues and disputes with Apple over App Store listings, monetisation, and so on, you are inclined to stay well clear and look for a free distribution method from financial/marketing implications.

 Peoplevox Mobile App

 Appropriate hardware.
-When you’re putting in a WMS, the devices the system will run on are crucially important to the success of operation as a whole.
+When putting in a WMS, the devices the system will run on are crucial to the operation’s success.
 We aren’t beholden to any one manufacturer.
-So long as we have a 2D scanner and a barcode to zap, we’ve had clients go with Zebra, ScanSKU, Ulefone and others successfully.
-The great benefit of an open operating system like Android, is that a variety of manufacturers are able to come in and develop purpose built devices, such as robust, rugged ‘mobile Android’ devices specifically for use in warehouses.
+So long as we have a 2D scanner and a barcode to zap, we’ve had clients go with Zebra, ScanSKU, Ulefone, and others successfully.
+The great benefit of an open operating system like Android is that various manufacturers can develop purpose-built devices, such as robust, rugged ‘mobile Android’ devices specifically for use in warehouses.
 This gives users a choice and helps to keep prices competitive.

 Going back to that one word, ruggedness.
-It’s often overlooked, but you can always tell a warehouse has gone with the wrong type of devices, if you see a graveyard of busted screens, broken devices and devices that lose battery life fast.
+It’s often overlooked, but you can always tell a warehouse has gone with the wrong type of devices if you see a graveyard of busted screens, broken devices, and devices that lose battery life fast.
 Warehouses are not bouncy castles.
-Things get dropped, smashed, scraped and grazed and the team whizzes round to get all those orders out on time.
-The tools need to be fit for the job, and in this case, the mobile devices need to be tough.
+Things get dropped, smashed, scraped, and grazed, and the team whizzes around to get all those orders out on time.
+The tools need to be fit for the job; in this case, the mobile devices must be tough.
 They need to be able to handle more than the odd bump and scratch!
 Especially when you consider one device being out of action, broken, and the cost of that day’s labour gone with the wind, if you have one warehouse team member rota’d on but unable to carry out their work.

-There’s a few big things to it from a technical perspective as well that makes Android the best place for us to develop.
+A few big things to it from a technical perspective also make Android the best place for us to develop.

-We’re able to store device data locally with Android, meaning if your WiFi connection does drop out temporarily, you can carry on operating as the device stores the actions, then when you re-connect, those actions will sync back up with the main database without a hitch.
+We can store device data locally with Android, meaning if your WiFi connection drops out temporarily, you can continue operating as the device stores the actions; then, when you re-connect, those actions will sync back up with the main database without a hitch.
 It also means no loading screens or freezes and no lost data!